fabianschilling/thesis-code/README.md

-# thesis-code
+# Thesis code

-Code for my thesis experiments
+Code for my thesis experiments.
+See the [presentation](presentation.pdf) for details.